rust-lang/rustc-dev-guide/src/queries/incremental-compilation.md

 - Second, even if some inputs to a query changes, it may be that it **still** produces the same result as the previous compilation.
 In particular, the query may only use part of its input.
-  - Therefore, after executing a query, we always check whether it produced the same result as the previous time. **If it did,** we can still mark the query as green, and hence avoid re-executing dependent queries.
+  - Therefore, after executing a query, we always check whether it produced the same result as the previous time. **If it did,** we can still mark the query result as green, and hence avoid re-executing dependent queries.

 ### The try-mark-green algorithm